What is a Hate Crime?

 Types of hate crime

+- Physical assault.
 Physical assault of any kind is an offence.
-If you’ve been a victim of physical assault you should report it.
 Depending on the level of the violence used, a perpetrator may be charged with common assault, actual bodily harm or grievous bodily harm.

-The offence of incitement to hatred occurs when someone acts in a way that is threatening and intended to stir up hatred.
+- Incitement to hatred.
+This is when someone acts in a way that is threatening and intended to stir up hatred.
 That could be in words, pictures, videos, music, and includes information posted on websites.

 Hate content may include: